nixworks/public/news/2016/04/25/README.md

 ##### Belarus-United States relations
 ### [The top U.S. diplomat in Belarus Scott Rauland and Belarusian Foreign Minister Uladzimer Makey said that their countries are ready to discuss the possible return of their ambassadors.
 Makey told reporters in Minsk that "there is readiness from both sides for a full normalization of our relations."
 Belarus recalled its ambassador from Washington in 2008 after the United States imposed sanctions against Belarusian oil giant Belneftekhim following tensions between Minsk and the West. ](/news/2016/04/25/the-top-u-s-diplomat-in-belarus-scott-rauland-and-belarusian-foreign-minister-uladzimer-makey-said-that-their-countries-are-ready-to-discus.md)
-_Context: Belarus, Minsk, Scott Rauland, United States, Belarus-United States relations_
+_Context: Minsk, Belarus-United States relations, United States, Scott Rauland, Belarus_

 ##### Earthquake
 ### [The United Nations World Food Programme announces it is stepping up assistance to Ecuador's most vulnerable areas following an earthquake that killed over 650 people. ](/news/2016/04/25/the-united-nations-world-food-programme-announces-it-is-stepping-up-assistance-to-ecuadoras-most-vulnerable-areas-following-an-earthquake.md)